-Giardiasis is a chronic, intestinal protozoal infection that is seen worldwide in most domestic and wild mammals, many birds, and people.
+Giardiasis is a chronic, intestinal protozoal infection seen worldwide in most domestic and wild mammals, many birds, and people.
 Infection is common in dogs, cats, ruminants, and pigs.
-Giardia spp have been reported to be found in 1–39% of fecal samples from pet and shelter dogs and cats, 1–53% in small ruminants, 9–73% in cattle, 1–38% in pigs and 0.5–20% in horses, with higher rates of infection in younger animals.
-Farm prevalences in production animals vary between 10% and 100%.
-The cumulative incidence on a farm where Giardia has been diagnosed is 100% in cattle and goats and close to 100% in sheep.
+Giardia spp have been reported in 0.44%–39% of fecal samples from pet and shelter dogs and cats, 1%–53% in small ruminants, 9%–73% in cattle, 1%–38% in pigs, and 0.5%–20% in horses, with higher rates of infection in younger animals.
+Farm prevalences in production animals vary between 0% and 100%, with the highest prevalence in younger animals.
+The cumulative incidence on a farm where Giardia has been diagnosed is 100% in cattle and goats and nearly 100% in sheep.

 Flagellate protozoa (trophozoites) of the genus Giardia inhabit the mucosal surfaces of the small intestine, where they attach to the brush border, absorb nutrients, and multiply by binary fission.
-Trophozoites encyst in the small or large intestine and the newly formed cysts pass in the feces.
+They usually live in the proximal portion of the small intestine.
+Trophozoites encyst in the small or large intestine, and the newly formed cysts pass in the feces.
+There are no intracellular stages.
 The prepatent period is generally 3–10 days.
 Cyst shedding may be continuous over several days and weeks but is often intermittent, especially in the chronic phase of infection.
-The cyst is the infective stage, and can survive for several weeks in the environment, whereas trophozoites cannot.
+The cyst is the infective stage and can survive for several weeks in the environment, whereas trophozoites cannot.

 Clinical Findings and Lesions

 Giardia infections in dogs and cats may be inapparent or may produce weight loss and chronic diarrhea or steatorrhea, which can be continual or intermittent, particularly in puppies and kittens.
 Feces usually are soft, poorly formed, pale, malodorous, contain mucus, and appear fatty.
-Watery diarrhea is unusual in uncomplicated cases, and blood is mostly not present in feces.
-Occasionally vomiting occurs.
-Giardiasis must be differentiated from other causes of nutrient malassimilation (eg, exocrine pancreatic insufficiency [see The Exocrine Pancreas: Exocrine Pancreatic Insufficiency in Small Animals], intestinal malabsorption [see Diseases of the Stomach and Intestines in Small Animals: Malabsorption Syndromes in Small Animals]).
+Watery diarrhea is unusual in uncomplicated cases, and blood is usually not present in feces.
+Occasionally, vomiting occurs.
+Giardiasis must be differentiated from other causes of nutrient malassimilation (eg, exocrine pancreatic insufficiency [see Exocrine Pancreatic Insufficiency in Small Animals] and intestinal malabsorption [see Malabsorption Syndromes in Small Animals]).
 Clinical laboratory findings usually are normal.

 In calves, and to a lesser extent in other production animals, giardiasis can result in diarrhea that does not respond to antibiotic or coccidiostatic treatment.
-The excretion of pasty to fluid feces with a mucoid appearance may indicate giardiasis, especially when the diarrhea occurs in young animals (1–6 mo).
-In addition to diarrhea, there is an impact on production due to giardiasis in production animals.
-Experimental infection of goat kids, lambs, and calves resulted in a decreased feed efficiency and subsequently a decreased weigh gain.
+The excretion of pasty to fluid feces with a mucoid appearance may indicate giardiasis, especially when the diarrhea occurs in young animals (1–6 mo old).
+Experimental infection of goat kids, lambs, and calves resulted in a decreased feed efficiency and subsequently a decreased weight gain.

 Gross intestinal lesions are seldom evident, although microscopic lesions, consisting of villous atrophy and cuboidal enterocytes, may be present.

-The motile, piriform trophozoites (12–15 × 6–10 μm) are occasionally seen in saline smears of loose or watery feces.
-They should not be confused with trichomonads, which have a single rather than double nucleus, an undulating membrane, and no concave ventral surface.
+The motile, piriform trophozoites (12–18 × 7–10 μm) are occasionally seen in saline smears of loose or watery feces.
+They should not be confused with yeast or with trichomonads, which have a single rather than double nucleus, an undulating membrane, and no concave ventral surface.
 The oval cysts (9–15 × 7–10 μm) can be detected in feces concentrated by the centrifugation-flotation technique using zinc sulfate (specific gravity 1.18).
-Sodium chloride, sucrose, or sodium nitrate flotation media are too hypertonic and distort the cysts.
+Sodium chloride, sucrose, or sodium nitrate flotation media may be too hypertonic and distort the cysts.
 Staining cysts with iodine aids identification.
-Because Giardia cysts are excreted intermittently, several fecal examinations should be performed if giardiasis is suspected; eg, 3 samples collected over 3–5 days.
+Because Giardia cysts are excreted intermittently, several fecal examinations should be performed if giardiasis is suspected (eg, three samples collected throughout 3–5 days).
+Giardia may be underdiagnosed, because the cysts are intermittently shed.

-Fenbendazole (50 mg/kg/day for 3 days) effectively removes Giardia cysts from the feces of dogs; no adverse effects are reported, and it is safe for pregnant and lactating animals.
-This dosage is approved for treating Giardia infections in dogs in Europe.
-Fenbendazole is not approved in cats, but may reduce clinical signs and cyst shedding at 50 mg/kg/day for 3–5 days.
-Oxfendazole is effective at 11.3 mg/kg for 3 days in dogs, but is not approved for treatment of giardiasis.
-Albendazole is effective at 25 mg/kg, bid for 4 days in dogs and for 5 days in cats, but should not be used in these animals because it has led to bone marrow suppression and is not approved for use in these species.
-A combination of praziquantel (5.4–7 mg/kg) pyrantel (26.8–35.2 mg/kg) and febantel (26.8–35.2 mg/kg) also decreases cyst excretion in infected dogs effectively.
+No drugs are approved for treatment of giardiasis in dogs and cats in the USA.
+Fenbendazole (50 mg/kg/day for 5–10 days) effectively removes Giardia cysts from the feces of dogs; no adverse effects are reported, and it is safe for pregnant and lactating animals.
+This dosage is approved to treat Giardia infections in dogs in Europe.
+Fenbendazole is not approved in cats but may reduce clinical signs and cyst shedding at 50 mg/kg/day for 5 days.
+Albendazole is effective at 25 mg/kg, bid for 4 days in dogs and for 5 days in cats but should not be used in these species, because it has led to bone marrow suppression and is not approved for use in these species.
+A combination of praziquantel (5.4–7 mg/kg), pyrantel (26.8–35.2 mg/kg), and febantel (26.8–35.2 mg/kg) also effectively decreases cyst excretion in infected dogs when administered for 3 days.
 A synergistic effect between pyrantel and febantel was demonstrated in an animal model, suggesting that the combination product may be preferred over febantel alone.

 Oral fenbendazole may be an option for treatment in some birds.

 Giardia cysts are immediately infective when passed in the feces and survive in the environment.
 Cysts are a source of infection and reinfection for animals, particularly those in crowded conditions (eg, kennels, catteries, or intensive rearing systems for production animals).
-Prompt or frequent removal of feces limits environmental contamination, as does subsequent disinfection.
+Feces should be removed as soon as possible (at least daily) and disposed of with municipal waste.
+Infected dogs and cats should be bathed to remove cysts from the hair coat.
+Prompt and frequent removal of feces limits environmental contamination, as does subsequent disinfection.
 Cysts are inactivated by most quaternary ammonium compounds, steam, and boiling water.